Nissi-Prabhatha/IS_601_Finalproject/FINAL BUSINESS ANALYSIS.md

 •	Showcase the positive impact of Green Palate on the community through success stories and testimonials.
 This high-level customer journey and sales funnel outline for Green Palate integrates various methods of persuasion and engagement strategies to guide users seamlessly from awareness to advocacy.
 It focuses on building a community, fostering customer relationships, and consistently delivering value at each stage of the journey.

-# 5.Initial set of user stories at the Initiative and Epic level.
+#  Initial set of user stories at the Initiative and Epic level.
 Here are some user stories for the "Green Palate" website:
 1. As a health-conscious individual:
 •	Scenario: I want to explore the menu to find nutritious and delicious plant-based dishes.